auth0/docs/articles/quickstart/native/android/_includes/_auth0.md

 You can check for the latest version on the [repository Readme](https://github.com/auth0/auth0.android#installation), in [Maven](http://search.maven.org/#search%7Cga%7C1%7Ca%3A%22auth0%22%20g%3A%22com.auth0.android%22), or in [JCenter](https://bintray.com/auth0/android/auth0).
 :::

 Add manifest placeholders required by the SDK.
-The placeholders define internally an `intent-filter` to capture the authentication callback URL.
+The placeholders are used internally to define an `intent-filter` that captures the authentication callback URL.

 To add the manifest placeholders, add the next line: